-Once your charter yacht is paid for and you have reached the starting port of your sailing holiday, there are some additional costs of sailing which can surprise you.
+Once your charter a yacht and get to the starting port of your sailing holiday, there are some additional costs of sailing which can surprise you.

 In most cases, you will find costs “payable in base in cash” on your booking confirmation.
-Those costs are usually a transit log, outboard engine, tourist tax and additional extras like a stand-up paddle, canoe, SeaBob, or some other water toys.
-Costs mentioned above are always stated on your booking confirmation, so always read it thoroughly.
-When talking about the “hidden costs” of sailing, we think about costs like port, buoy or anchor fees, followed by costs of skipper/hostess’ food and drinks, as well as for the whole boat crew, and fuel.
+Those costs are usually a transit log, outboard engine, tourist tax and additional extras.
+Extras like a stand-up paddle, canoe, SeaBob, or some other water toys.
+Costs above are a part of your booking confirmation, so always read it thoroughly.
+When talking about the “hidden costs” of sailing, we think about costs like port, buoy or anchor fees.
+Followed by costs of skipper/hostess’ food and drinks, as well as for the whole boat crew, and fuel.

 Port, Buoy and Anchor

 Leave your port and sail out with the wind.
 At the end of the day, you will need to anchor, dock or tie your yacht to the buoy.
-Anchoring is the most budget-friendly option since, in essence, it is free of charge with the exception of when the bay in which you are dropping the anchor is under concession and you are law-enforced to pay an anchoring fee.
+Anchoring is the most budget-friendly option since, in essence, it is free of charge.
+With the exception of when the bay in which you are dropping the anchor is under concession and you must pay an anchoring fee.
 Anchoring is also the least safe when compared with a buoy and port.

 Tying your yacht to the buoy will always cost you certain amount of money.
 It all depends on the yacht length and rate for the certain sailing area/bay.
-Buoys are quite safe during bad weather if they were maintained properly.
+Buoys are quite safe during bad weather if they are in good shape.
 Buoys combined with the well sheltered bay can guarantee you safety during bad weather.
-Sometimes you will find restaurants with their private buoys where you can tie your yacht for free if you are having meal at that same restaurant.
+Sometimes you will find restaurants with their private buoys where you can tie your yacht for free.
+But only if you are having meal at that same restaurant.

 Mooring at the port is the most expensive solution for more reasons.
-Most importantly, you will have shore power (220 V electricity) and water supplies which will give you certain amount of comfort.
+Most importantly, you will have shore power (220 V electricity) and water supplies.
+It will give you certain amount of comfort.
 Ports are usually the safest solution for spending the night during the bad weather.
-Port fees are charged by the yacht length and vary from port to port (if ports are not part of the same chain).
+Port fees go by the yacht length.
+They vary from port to port (if ports are not part of the same chain).
 You can moor in a port without using electricity and water, so those services will not be charged.

-When buying food for a yacht, take into consideration the volume of the fridge, since normally it is quite small when compared to conventional which you have at home.
-Fridge volume is limited, so try to focus your shopping to long lasting food which you do not need to store in the fridge.
-Consider that stores on the islands have higher prices than those on the mainland and same can be applied to restaurants.
+When buying food for a yacht, take into consideration the volume of the fridge, since normally it is quite small when comparing it to conventional which you have at home.
+Fridge volume is tight, so try to focus your shopping to long lasting food which you do not need to store in the fridge.
+Consider that stores on the islands have higher prices than those on the mainland and same goes for the restaurants too.

 APA - Advance Provisioning Allowance